amarder/stata-tutorial/tutorial.md

-Date: 2012-07-09
-Title: Stata Tutorial

-These are my notes from going through section 1.1 of [Germán Rodríguez's Stata Tutorial][1].
+These are my notes from section 1.1 of
+[Germán Rodríguez's Stata Tutorial][1].

 Stata the Big Picture (5 Minutes)